Internet Use Policy

 - Use computers to gain unauthorized access to the library's network or computer system or to any other network or computer system.

-- Obstruct other people’s work by consuming large amount of system resources or by deliberately crashing any library computer system.
+- Obstruct other people's work by consuming a large number of system resources or by deliberately crashing any library computer system.

-- Make any attempt to damage computer equipment or software
+- Make an attempt to damage computer equipment or software

 - Make any attempt to alter software configurations or install any software.